nmalleus/inoui_samples_colors/README.md

  - go to File / Preferences / Color Theme
  - or do Ctrl + K then Ctrl + T

-Then select "inoui" in the dark themes list
+Then select "inoui" in the dark themes list.

 ## Known Issues